-One trick I waited far too long to implement was to get a good syntax highlighter at my command line.
+One trick I waited far too long to implement was to get a good syntax highlighter at the command line.
 It is relatively straight forward.
-First, I install the Python package pygments system-wide with pip.
+First, I install the Python package pygments system-wide with

 sudo pip install pygments